mustafasiraj/news-summarizer/Readme.md

 ## 🚀 How to Use

 1. Paste the link of a news article (e.g. from CNN, BBC, etc.)
+2. Here's the link of colab
-2. Run the cells
+3. Run the cells
-3. Get a short summary in seconds!
+4. Get a short summary in seconds!

 ---